Markets

 Mentioned in this article

-This week, Experian also announced the acquisition of Own Up, an AI-powered mortgage shopping platform connected to over 40 lenders.
-The transaction is expected to close in approximately 90 days, pending regulatory approval.
+In a separate development, Experian announced this week the acquisition of Own Up, an AI-powered mortgage shopping platform connected to a network of more than 40 lenders.
+The transaction is expected to close in approximately 90 days, pending regulatory approvals.
+The company also distributed its first interim dividend for the period, amounting to 21.25 U.S. cents per share, which translated to roughly 15.8814 pence for shareholders receiving payment in sterling.